paulitapb/paulitapb/README.md

 ### Hi there I'm Paula Pérez Bianchi

 I'm a computer science student at the University of Buenos Aires.
-Also, I'm a teaching assistant at Algorithms I.
+Also, I'm a teaching assistant at Algorithms I at UBA.
 I love AI and Robotics.
 I'm interested in computational complexity theory, Algorithms and Complex Data Structures

 😄 Pronouns: She/Her